oracle/terraform-provider-oci/docs/database/db_system_shapes.md

 Gets a list of db_system_shapes.

 ### List Operation
-Gets a list of the shapes that can be used to launch a new DB System.
+Gets a list of the shapes that can be used to launch a new DB system.
 The shape determines resources to allocate to the DB system - CPU cores and memory for VM shapes; CPU cores, memory and storage for non-VM (or bare metal) shapes.
 The following arguments are supported:

 * `availability_domain` - (Required) The name of the Availability Domain.